Noncompliance - Curing a Sanction

 - Develop the WTW 29 by telephone.

-- Inform the client of his or her requirements (assigned activity, provider location, starting and ending date of participation, etc.).
+- Inform the client of their requirements (assigned activity, provider location, starting and ending date of participation, etc.).

 - Document in the Journal Detail page.